 The hardest thing will be this last part.

-Who loved first Nioh and expect something similar – go for it by all means.
-Who doesn’t, you don’t even have to bother.
+Those who loved first Nioh and expect something similar – go for it by all means.
+For those who didn't, you don’t even have to bother.
 If you expect something out of the story, think again.
 If you expect great level designs, not going to happen.
 Well, partially maybe.
-Who played Nioh recently, expect recycle of many assets and many many similarities here.
+Those that played Nioh recently, expect recycle of many assets and many many similarities here.

 In the end, it wouldn’t be wise to say many bad things.
-Nioh 2 (Nioh 1.5 if you will) is better in everything that it’s daddy.
-Big minus is all the negative things I’ve said, but quality of this title is high.
+Nioh 2 (Nioh 1.5 if you will) is better in everything than its Daddy.
+A big minus is for all the negative things I’ve said, but the quality of this title is high.
 I don’t see it as Sekiro quality for example, but it’s not so far away.
 To grade this is harder than to finish it hehe.
-I wish you all a good freaking luck!
+I wish you all good freaking luck!